ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 subsection_tag: Authentication
 ---

+{::options toc_levels="1..2" /}

 Ktor supports authentication out of the box as a pluggable standard feature.

-It support mechanisms to read [Credentials](https://en.wikipedia.org/wiki/Credential), and to authenticate [Principals](https://en.wikipedia.org/wiki/Principal_(computer_security)).
-It can be used in some cases along [sessions feature](/features/sessions.html) to keep login information between requests.
+It support mechanisms to read *credentials*, and to authenticate *principals*.

+It can be used in some cases along the [sessions feature](/features/sessions.html) to keep the login information between requests.
-It defines two stages as part of its Pipeline: `RequestAuthentication` and `CheckAuthentication`.

 **Table of contents:**

 * TOC
 {:toc}

-## Basic Usage
+## Basic usage

-Configuring server or route (any ApplicationCallPipeline), with the `authentication` feature:
+You can install this feature as normal
+In addition to `install(Authentication)`, Ktor provides a shorter convenient method called `authentication`, both available to any `ApplicationCallPipeline`, including `Application` and `Route` among others.
+Using its DSL, it allows you to configure the authentication mechanisms available:

 ```kotlin
 authentication {